camoverride/camoverride-personal-blog/about.md

 title: About me
 ---

-Welcome to my blog.
+Welcome to my blog 💖

 I've written about some of my hobbies: traveling, languages, and food - mostly from an autobiographical perspective.
-Enjoy 💖

-If you'd like to get in touch, send me a message on [instagram](https://www.instagram.com/camoverride/) or shoot me an email: <a href="mailto:someone@yoursite.com">camoverride@gmail.com</a>.
-I respond to _almost_ all the messages I get.
+If you'd like to get in touch, send me a message on [instagram](https://www.instagram.com/camoverride/) or shoot me an email: <a href="camoverride@gmail.com">camoverride@gmail.com</a>.
+I respond to all the messages I get, even if you're a stranger or live on the opposite side of the world 🌎

-Feel free to stalk my reading on [Goodreads](https://www.goodreads.com/user/show/59411167-cameron-smith).
+Feel free to stalk my books on [Goodreads](https://www.goodreads.com/user/show/59411167-cameron-smith) 📚

 <a class="subscribe-button icon-feed" href="{{'feed.xml' | relative_url }} ">Subscribe</a>